3 Days in Barcelona Cost – A Comprehensive Guide

 Tapas and Street Food

-Barcelona is famous for its tapas and street food scene.
-Budget around €5-€10 for a tapas meal or street food experience.
-Exploring local markets like La Boqueria is a great way to try affordable and delicious food.
+The tapas and street food is world famous in Barcelona.
+Expect spend around €5-€10 for a tapas bite or street food sitting.
+Tasting at local markets like La Boqueria is an easy way to find affordable and good quality food.

 Attractions